What are the Different Types of Attorneys?

 - Environmental law

-While there are some GP’s that limit the types of law they practice, there are others that accept cases and cash from virtually any type of client, in a multitude of legal claims.
+While there are some GP’s that limit the types of law they practice, this is rare.
+So there are some that accept cases and cash from virtually any kind of client, in a multitude of legal claims.

 - Psychological injury